Edula23/crime-investigation-system/README.md

 - evidence_module.cpp/.h --> upload/store reference to digital evidence
 - notification_module.cpp/.h --> court dates, deadlines, etc.
 - report_module.cpp/.h   --> basic reports (text or console output)

+# Features
+**Add New Cases**: Users can input details about new crime cases, including case number, description, status, date reported, assigned officer, department, and progress updates.

+**View Existing Cases**: Users can retrieve and display all cases stored in the database, providing a comprehensive overview of ongoing and past investigations.

+**Update Case Status**: Users can change the status of a specific case (e.g., from "Open" to "Closed") based on its unique case ID, allowing for effective case management.

+**Assign Tasks to Officers**: Users can assign specific officers to cases, ensuring accountability and clear task delegation within the department.

+**Secure Data Storage**: Utilizes MySQL for high-performance, scalable, and secure data storage, ensuring that sensitive information is handled appropriately.

+**User -Friendly Console Interface**: A simple menu-driven console interface allows users to navigate through options easily and perform operations without complex commands.

+# Prerequisites

+Before running the application, ensure you have the following installed:

+**Development Environment:** An IDE or text editor (e.g., Visual Studio, Code::Blocks, or any text editor) for writing and compiling C++ code.

+**MySQL Server:** MySQL server installed and running on your machine or accessible remotely.

+**MySQL Connector/C++:** The MySQL Connector/C++ library for database connectivity.